KaissonFerreira/KaissonFerreira/README.md

 ## :speech_balloon: A little about myself:
 * :mortar_board: I am finishing the **Chemical Engineering** course, so you will probably see some projects involving applications in this area.
-* :bulb: I started to become interested in this area of Data Science in February 2021, and since then I have been constantly developing my technical skills.
+* :bulb: I started to become interested in this area of Data Science in January 2021, and since then I have been constantly developing my technical skills.
 * :house_with_garden: I am Brazilian (Being more specific, I am from Maranhão living in São Paulo)
 * :laughing: I am a very curious person, so I like to learn about many things.
 * :soccer: :books:  My favorite hobbies are playing football, hiking and reading.
 (I also love to see memes involving data science - I learn even in those hours)